distrochooser/distrochooser/CONCEPTS.md

 - The hyphen is required and can only be part once in each file name
 - The `<name>` part of the file does not serve a purpose rather than making it a bit easier to organize

+## Concepts: Icons

+Currently, icons are realized with the @nuxt/icon module and the Ion (https://icon-sets.iconify.design/ion/) Icon set

 ### Translateable

 Model instances might inherit the `Translateable` object.
 If inherited from this class, the inheriting class can use the `TranslateableField` field type, which is a char field.
 The `Translateable` class introduces a `catalogue_id`, which identifies the object.